mukilsenthil/hw-acceptance-unit-test-cycle/README.md

 rails db:migrate
 ```

+If rails complains that `.../rottenpotatoes/config/boot.rb:6:in '<top (required)>': undefined method 'exists?' for File:Class (NoMethodError)`, then you need to edit `config/boot.rb` line 6 to use `File.exist?` instead of `File.exists?`.
+Re-attempt the migrations.

 If rails complains that `ExecJS::RuntimeUnavailable: Could not find a JavaScript runtime`, then you need to install node.js and re-attempt the migrations:

 ```sh